Economic Commentary Disclosures

 Investing in real estate can also be risky since there are additional economic factors that affect real estate values.

-Commodities (such as coffee or copper) have prices that fluctuate more than other assets and can be affected by a economic factors as well as weather or political developments.
-You can invest in these type of assets either directly or through products linked to commodity prices.
+Commodities (such as coffee or copper) have prices that fluctuate more than other assets, and can be affected by economic factors as well as weather or political developments.
+You can invest in these types of assets either directly or through products linked to commodity prices.

 A money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any government agency.
-The typicaly goal of the fund is to preserve your investment however it is still possible to lose money.
+The typical goal of the fund is to preserve your investment; however, it is still possible to lose money.